-- Access logs
+- Access log

-- Error logs
+- Error log

-- Rewrite logs
+- Rewrite log

-All three are (if enabled) found in the /home/logs directory of your site.
+These logs (if enabled) found in the /home/logs directory of your site.

 - Access log (/home/logs/access_log)

 - Each line in the access log represents one access to your website.
 It contains information, like what IP address accessed your site, what path they accessed, what web browser they used, etc. Analytics programs like AWStats use this type of log file.
 The access log can take up a lot of space, so it is disabled by default to save you money.

 - This contains information about problems with your site.
 Although it records generic problems, like records of attempts to access pages that don't exist, it is most important to web developers and people with complex software loaded on their site.
 Whenever software running on a site has a problem, it should (but doesn't always) write something about it in the error log.
 Finding that message can save you fruitless hours of wondering what the heck is wrong with your site.
 For sites created after 2021-01-30, the error log is enabled by default.